vdaas/vald/docs/user-guides/capacity-plannig.md

 ( the dimension vector ) × ( bit number ) × ( the maximum number of the vector ) × ( the index replica )
 ```

-For example, when you want to insert 1,000,000 million vectors with 900 dimensions whose object type is 32-bit and the index replica is 3, the minimum required RAM capacity is:
+For example, if you want to insert 1 million vectors with 900 dimensions and the object type is 32-bit, and the index replica is 3, the minimum required RAM capacity is:

 ```bash
 900 × 32 × 1,000,000 × 3 = 86,400,000,000 (bit) = 10.0583 (GB)